Quintessential Implications of the presence of AdS in the Dark Energy sector: Results and Discussions

 \begin{enumerate}[left=0pt] \item The resulting constraints on the parameters, given in Table \ref{tab:result}, indicate a preference for non-zero negative values of $\Omega_\Lambda$ in the case of $w$CCCDM and CPLCCCDM models, irrespective of the data set combination.
 With the P-ACT+DESI+DESY5 data combination, the $w$CCCDM model shows preference for a non-zero $\Omega_\Lambda = -1.4^{+1.3}_{-1.0}$ at $1.08\sigma$ CL, whereas the CPLCCCDM model shows preference for a non-zero $\Omega_\Lambda = -0.74^{+0.35}_{-0.49}$ at $2.12\sigma$ CL, respectively.
 From KiDS WL data alone, the $w$CCCDM model yeild $\Omega_\Lambda = -1.50^{+0.63}_{-0.38}$, excluding zero at $>2\sigma$ CL.
 This implies that the conventional $w$CDM and CPLCDM models, with $\Omega_\Lambda = 0$, are disfavored at the $1\sigma$ and $2\sigma$ CL, respectively.

-\item While only the nCC results are presented here, internal checks confirm that the best-fit constraints are broadly consistent with their non-nCC counterparts (see also \cite{DESI:2025zgx, ACT:2025tim}), apart from shifts in parameters, $w_0$ and $w_a$, driven by the inclusion of a non-zero $\Omega_\Lambda$.
-As representative example, Fig. \ref{fig:Ez_cplcc_vs_cpl} shows that the expansion history for CPLCCCDM closely mimics CPLCDM in the range $0<z<2.33$, consistent at $2\sigma$ CL with \textsc{P-ACT}+DESI+DESY5 data.
-Thus, despite shifts in the DE EoS parameters, the reconstructed $E(z)$ remains nearly identical, highlighting a degeneracy in $w_0-w_a-\Omega_\Lambda$ parameter space, that leaves the background dynamics indistinguishable.
+\item While only the nCC results are presented here, internal checks confirm that the best-fit constraints are broadly consistent with their non-nCC counterparts (see Table \ref{tab:no_ncc_combined_results} in Appendix, also \cite{DESI:2025zgx, ACT:2025tim}), apart from shifts in parameters, $w_0$ and $w_a$, driven by the inclusion of a non-zero $\Omega_\Lambda$.

+As a representative example, in Fig.~\ref{fig:Ez_cplcc_vs_cpl} we plot the evolution of the reduced Hubble parameter $E(z)\equiv H(z)/H_0$, normalized to its $\Lambda$CDM counterpart $E^{\Lambda{\rm CDM}}(z)$, comparing the CPLCCCDM and CPLCDM models, with the shaded regions representing the $1\sigma$ and $2\sigma$ CL obtained using \textsc{P-ACT}+DESI+DESY5 data.
+We find that the expansion history for CPLCCCDM closely mimics CPLCDM in the range $0<z<2.33$, consistent at $2\sigma$ CL with \textsc{P-ACT}+DESI+DESY5 data.
+Thus, despite shifts in the DE EoS parameters, the reconstructed $E(z)$ remains nearly identical, highlighting a degeneracy in $w_0-w_a-\Omega_\Lambda$ parameter space that leaves the background dynamics indistinguishable.

-\item Fig.\ref{fig:w0wa}(a)-(b) show the most interesting finding of this study.
+\item Fig.~\ref{fig:w0wa}(a)-(b) illustrate one of the most interesting findings of this study.
 We plot the $w_0-w_a$ parameter space for CPLCCCDM vs CPLCDM models.
-It shows that inclusion of nCC in the DE sector extends the allowed $w_0-w_a$ parameter space in the non-phantom region, which, although small, is finite.
+The inclusion of nCC in the DE sector extends the allowed $w_0-w_a$ parameter space in the non-phantom region of the $w_0+w_a=-1$ line, which, although small, is finite.
 For better visualization, we plot the contour for $w_0 + w_a$ vs. $\Omega_\Lambda$ in Fig. \ref{fig:w0wa4}.
-Here, the $\Omega_\Lambda = 0$ line corresponds to the CPLCDM model, while the $w_0 + w_a = -1$ line marks the phantom vs non-phantom divide.
-The results show that with the CPLCCCDM model, regardless of the data set under consideration, a small quintessence region is allowed within $2\sigma$, when the contribution from nCC to the DE sector is included.
+Here, the $\Omega_\Lambda = 0$ line corresponds to the CPLCDM model, while the $w_0 + w_a = -1$ line marks the phantom vs non-phantom divide within the CPL parametrization.
+Here, note that the CPL parametrization provides a phenomenological description of the dark-energy equation of state over the redshift range probed by the data, and that the interpretation of regions in the $(w_0,\,w_a)$ plane should be treated with appropriate caution when relating them to the underlying microphysical behavior of dark energy \cite{Shlivko:2024llw, Wolf:2024eph}.
+Within this framework, the CPLCCCDM model allows for a small quintessence region at $2\sigma$, when the contribution from nCC to the DE sector is included, regardless of the data set under consideration.